kinnala/scikit-fem/docs/howto.rst

    \int_\Omega (u_{k} + 1) \nabla u_{k+1} \cdot \nabla v \,\mathrm{d}x = \int_\Omega v\,\mathrm{d}x

 for every :math:`v \in H^1_0(\Omega)`.
-The previous solution :math:`u_k` is used inside the bilinear form.
+Note how the bilinear form depends on the previous solution :math:`u_k`.
 The argument ``w`` is used to define such forms:

 .. doctest::